suhasdas/AKS-Programming-Language/README.md

 # AKS
-aks is a template for making your HTML files easier
+aks is a template for setting up your websites more quicker.